 Right now, there is no official digital nomad visa in Mexico.
 However, you can apply for a 6-month tourist visa.
 If you want to stay longer, you’ll need to apply for a temporary residence visa.

-In Mexico, you don’t need to apply for a work permit.
+You don’t need to apply for a Mexican work permit.
 You can apply for a tourist visa if you meet all of the following criteria:

 Your company that you work for full-time or as a contractor is based abroad